-Study area Description Warialda Council-owned land is limited within the study area.
+Study area Description Study area Warialda Council-owned land is limited within the study area.
 It includes (but not limited to): Land bound by Arthur Wheatley Drive, East Street, and Long Street in the north-west of the study area.
 This land is zoned RU5 Village, is approximately four hectares in area and contains the Naroo Aged Care Hostel in the south-east corner of the site.
 The remainder of the site has been identified as unoccupied.
 Land fronting Stephen Street and J a McGregor Drive, in the north of the study area.
 This land is zoned RU5 Village and appears to contain operational uses.
 Land at 5 Hope Street (Lot 1 in DP 834198).
 Land at 32-34 Plunket Street (Lot 1 in DP 158301 and Lot 19 in DP 759052).
 NSW Government-owned land is limited within the study area.
 It contains critical social infrastructure, including (but not limited to) the Warialda Police Station.
 It is noted that the mapping data presents some limitations in that it does not identify Warialda Public School or Warialda High School which are likely also to be government-owned land.
 A significant portion of the land within the study area is Crown land.
 It contains critical infrastructure including (but not limited to) the Pioneer and Warialda Historic cemeteries; Warialda Caravan Park; and recreation areas, including Nicholson Oval and Warialda Golf Course.
 Further, a significant portion of the Crown land comprises highly vegetated land, including along Warialda Creek, and is subject to incomplete aboriginal land claims.
 Most of the land within the study area is freehold land.
-It includes (but is not limited to): > R5 large-lot residential land located to the north-west of the town centre along Fairford Road and Gargin Road. > RU5 land bound by West Street, James Street, Riddell Street and Water R05 failed bound by West of the town centre (known as Poverty Flat).
-Approximately 23 unoccupied lots have been identified within this area (final amount subject to detailed analysis). > RU5 land fronting Long Street and Warialda Creek to the north of the town-centre.
+It includes (but is not limited to): R5 large-lot residential land located to the north-west of the town centre along Fairford Road and Gargin Road.
+RU5 land bound by West Street, James Street, Riddell Street and Water Street to the north-west of the town centre (known as Poverty Flat).
+Appr Bingara town-centre.
 Approximately 14 unoccupied lots have been identified within this area (final amount subject to detailed analysis).
-Bingara Council-owned land is limited within the Study area.
+Council-owned land is limited within the Study area.
 It includes (but is not limited to): A single lot fronting Narrabri Road to the north of The Living Classroom.
 There is an incomplete Aboriginal land claim pertaining to this land. > Multiple lots fronting Heber Street, Dinoga Street and Martyn Street, adjacent the Bingara Office and Depot of NSW National Parks.
 This land is largely unoccupied. > Further, the Bingara Town Strategy 2011 identifies seven council-owned lots with development potential.